CeeJay1506/Chisom-s-Portfolio/README.md

-This is my 3mtt front-end development project done by Chsiom Nweke
+This is my 3mtt front-end development project done by Tamaradiepreye Daniella Ajube.